567th Cyberspace Operations Group: Cold War air defense

 During the Cold War the group was reconstituted, redesignated as the 567th Air Base Group, and activated at McChord Air Force Base, Washington in 1952 as part of a major reorganization of Air Defense Command (ADC) responding to ADC's difficulty under the existing wing base organizational structure in deploying fighter squadrons to best advantage.
 It replaced the 325th Air Base Group as the USAF host unit for McChord. while the operational elements of the inactivating 325th Fighter-Interceptor Wing transferred to the 4704th Defense Wing.
 The group was assigned seven squadrons to perform its support responsibilities.
 The group also maintained aircraft stationed at McChord.

 The group was redesignated as the 567th Air Defense Group and assumed responsibility for air defense of the Northwest United States.
 It was assigned the 317th and 318th Fighter-Interceptor Squadrons (FIS), flying early model Lockheed F-94 Starfire aircraft armed with 20 mm cannon, from the 4704th Defense Wing as its operational elements.
 The same day, the 465th FIS, flying radar equipped and Mighty Mouse rocket armed North American F-86D Sabres was activated as the group's third operational squadron.
 In July 1953, the 318th FIS moved to Greenland and was transferred from the group.
 In December 1953, the 317th FIS converted to F-86's.

 The group was inactivated in 1955 and replaced by the 325th Fighter Group (Air Defense) as result of ADC's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group was disbanded once again in September 1984.

 Cyberspace operations

 On 29 June 2018, the Air Force activated the 567th Cyberspace Operations Group at Scott Air Force Base, Illinois.
 Four of its squadrons are located at Joint Base San Antonio, Texas.
-The 835th and 837th Cyberspace Operations Squadrons are located at Scott AFB, where the group headquarters was originally located.
+The 835th and 837th Cyberspace Operations Squadrons are located at Scott, where the group headquarters was originally located.
 In July 2020, the headquarters joined the other squadrons in Texas.
 Three months later, two of its squadrons were transferred to the new 867th Cyberspace Operations Group at Fort Meade, Maryland.